 If you are one of the following you can request a Skype consultation:

 - Queen's campus student

 - registered with the University's Disabiliity Support

 - doctoral student working overseas

-During a Skype consultation tutors will display your work on the computer screen so that you can read their comments and live annotate the piece of work together throughout the consultation.
-Tutors will email a copy of the work to you with their comments at the end of the consultation.
+During a Skype consultation the Advisor will display your work on the computer screen so that you can read their comments and live annotate the piece of work together throughout the consultation.
+The advisor will email a copy of the work to you with their comments at the end of the consultation.